CarloWood/matrixssl/README.md

 ## Overview

-This fork adds support for GNU autotools, for building `matrixssl` as a libtool library, and so it can be build in a build-directory rather than the source directory.
+This fork adds support for GNU autotools; for building `matrixssl` as a libtool library and/or to built in a build-directory, rather than the source directory.

-The advantage of having the library as `libmatrix.la` is that it can then be linked into a shared library-- for example-- or used within another autotool-based project, as git submodule.
+The advantage of having the library as `libmatrix.la` is that it can then be linked into a shared library &mdash; for example &mdash; or used within another autotool-based project, as git submodule.

-Currently the (only) project that is doing this is [evio](https://github.com/CarloWood/evio) which is git submodule itself (and under development) relying on [cwm4](https://github.com/CarloWood/cwm4) for its inclusion into the application project.
+Currently the (only) project that is doing this is [evio](https://github.com/CarloWood/evio), which is git submodule itself (still under development) relying on [cwm4](https://github.com/CarloWood/cwm4) for its inclusion into the application project.
 Adding direct support for `cwm4` to this `matrixssl` submodule is on the `TODO` list.